Transitional Shelter Programs

 WOMEN’S SHELTER

-Our 68-bed Women’s Shelter supports homeless women and gender-diverse adults, with a goal of helping them attain permanent housing.
+Our 71‑bed Women’s Shelter supports homeless women and gender‑diverse adults, with the ultimate goal of helping them obtain permanent housing.

 READ MORE